Chief of Party

 Elaine has a background in democracy, governance, and research.
 She recently completed her Master of Administration in Political Studies at the University of the Western Cape, with her thesis topic on the National Prosecuting Authority – “The State Capture of Independent Institutions: an analysis of the National Prosecuting Authority, 1998-2017”.
 She has worked at the Catholic Parliamentary Liaison Office (CPLO) of the Southern African Catholic Bishops Conference (SACBC) as a research assistant.
 Working on projects such as democracy and good governance, economic planning and development, local government and delivery.

-Lesego has a background in governance and policy development and research.
-He is former chair of the Student Representative Council at the North West University (NWU).
+Lesego has a background in governance, policy development, and research.
+He previously worked at the North West University in Student Life, where he focused on student leadership development and training.
 His academic highlights include being part of the Linnaeus Palme International Exchange Programme in Sweden.
-He holds a BA Law and BA Honours in Political Studies and is currently studying towards his MA in Legislatures and Democracy at North West University.
+He holds a BA Law and BA Honours in Political Studies and is currently studying towards his MA with a research focus on Legislatures and Democracy in the continent at North West University.